|Admission Standards||Very High|

 |24 to 26||Reach||38%-48%|

 |Less than 24||Low||<38%|

-You will need very good grades in high school to get into University of Denver.
+Applicants require very good grades in high school to get into DU.
 The average high school GPA of the admitted freshman class at University of Denver was 3.67 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #3 in Colorado for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as DU accepts 58% of students who apply.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as DU accepts 59% of students who apply.

 |High School GPA||Freshmen Within Range||Competitiveness|

 |3.50 to 3.75||18%||Avg -|